John Gurche

-John Gurche is an American artist known for his paintings, sculptures, and sketches of prehistoric life, especially dinosaurs and early humans.
+John Gurche, born 10 October 1951 in Kansas City, Missouri, is an American artist known for his paintings, sculptures, and sketches of prehistoric life, especially dinosaurs and early humans.
 Gurche is currently an Artist in Residence at the Museum of the Earth in Ithaca, New York.

 Gurche studied Anthropology and Paleontology at the University of Kansas, but his study of art was limited to his days in middle school.
-Also while in middle school, Gurche attempted to create a "family tree for all animal life," and fashioned an evolutionary series of heads from clay while in fourth grade.
+Also while in middle school, Gurche attempted to create a "family tree for all animal life" and fashioned an evolutionary series of heads from clay while in fourth grade.

 Gurche's works have been on display at the American Museum of Natural History, the Field Museum of Natural History, and the Smithsonian Institution.
 He has created illustrations for National Geographic, and designed a set of four dinosaur-themed stamps that were released by the US Postal Service in 1989.
 Due to his paintings of dinosaurs, Gurche was given a role as a consultant for the movie Jurassic Park.

 In 2000, he received the Lanzendorf PaleoArt Prize from the Society of Vertebrate Paleontology for his mural of Sue the Tyrannosaurus, a piece which accompanies the dinosaur's skeleton at the Field Museum.